Ameddah-Mohamed/Clinic/README.md

     Are they looking for time sensitive information, such as the latest news or updates on a particular topic?
     -> Yes , any update in their medical record will be taken into consideration .
     Do they want to discover information about a specific product or service to help them decide whether to buy it or not?
-    -> Yes , they can discover the
+    -> Yes , they can discover the doctors and other people' reviews about them .
     Do they need to contact you?
 If so, can they visit in person (which might require opening hours and a map)?
 Or might they need email or telephone contact details?